mitjanikolaus/emergent_communication/README.md

 # Emergent Communication

-This is the repo for the ICLR 2024 paper "Emergent Communication with Conversational Repair" by Mitja Nikolaus.
+This is the repo for the ICLR 2024 paper [Emergent Communication with Conversational Repair](https://openreview.net/pdf?id=Sy8upuD6Bw) by Mitja Nikolaus.

 ### Python environment